getAlby/oauth2server/README.md

 This service consists out of 2 pieces: an OAuth server issuing tokens and an API Gateway that is secured by these tokens.
+The service is supposed to be run together with lndhub.go, but could support multiple backends of any kind.

 Deployed on regtest at `https://api.regtest.getalby.com`.
 ## OAuth2 server